This is when you can't find the owner of a work.

 You can learn more about the copyright law in the following territories below.

-Please note that Songtrust can not offer legal advice, and that the policy on Orphaned Works is different in every territory.
-Please check your local laws and consult legal council as necessary.
+Pro Tip: the policy on Orphaned Works is different in every territory.
+You should thus always check your local laws and consult legal council as necessary.